luksi1/puppet-tsm-client/README.md

 - TSM packages (including gskcrypt and gskssl)

 ### Beginning with TSM
-To install TSM with the default parameters:
+To install the TSM client with the default parameters:
 ```
 class {'tsm':
   server_name => 'FOO'